-Tive been at the Peaks Unit since last May.
-Previously I worked for 15 years in Adult Mental Health and low security community mental health services, but when this was adopted into forensic services I then was able to access the resources of the wider forensic directorate, and subsequently move to Rampton Hospital which provides a high secure environment.
+The been at the Peaks Unit since last May Previously I worked for 15 years in Adult Mental Health and low security community mental health services, but when this was adopted into forensic services I then was able to access the resources of the wider forensic directorate, and subsequently move to Rampton Hospital which provides a high secure environment.

-"I've always been of the opinion that knowledge and skills are transferable, and care in bringing new skills and experience. to any area strengthens you and the new environment, which can only improve the quality of life for patients.
+"I've always been of the opinion that knowledge and skills are transferable, and care in bringing new skills and experience. to any area strengthens you and the new environment, which can only improve the ouality of life for patients.

-"There was, and still is, to some extent a lack of movement
+"There was, and still is, to some extent a lack of movement between services In the past live. witnessed colleagues be door to each other Whilst resistant to moving.

-between services In the past five witnessed colleagues be resistant to moving. door to each otherl-Whilst this is understandable because people like familiarity and security, I've always found moving to be beneficial and challenging.
+this is understandable because people like familiarity and security, I've always found moving to be beneficial and challenging.